PreTeXtBook/pretext/examples/README.md

 ### Hello, World (`hello-world/`)

-The bare minimum, about as little as you can do and still be valid MathBook XML.
+The bare minimum, about as little as you can do and still be valid PreTeXt.
 (2016-02-20)

 ### WeBWorK (`webwork/`)

-Several examples of how to author WeBWorK online homework problems within a MathBook XML book.
+Several examples of how to author WeBWorK online homework problems within a PreTeXt book.
 See the `Makefile` for guidance on how to build the examples.
 (2016-02-20)

 ### Braille (`braille/`)